santiriera626/ruby_matrix_to_svg/README.md

 [![Code Climate](https://codeclimate.com/github/santiriera626/ruby_matrix_to_svg/badges/gpa.svg)](https://codeclimate.com/github/santiriera626/ruby_matrix_to_svg)
 [![security](https://hakiri.io/github/santiriera626/ruby_matrix_to_svg/master.svg)](https://hakiri.io/github/santiriera626/ruby_matrix_to_svg/master)

-RubyMatrixToSvg is a pure Ruby library without any dependencies that allows you to create a svg string from your matrix.
+RubyMatrixToSvg is a pure Ruby library without any dependencies that allows you to create a svg string from a matrix of colors that you've defined.

 ## Installation